 - Global app team (3 geographically distributed labs operating 24x7)

-From the results, we can see that it would cost over a half million dollars to build and staff a digital lab as a shared resource for a localized app team.
+It would cost over a half million dollars to build and staff a digital lab as a shared resource for a localized app team.
 Nearly half the cost is from manpower needed maintain the lab for continuous testing throughout regular working hours.
 The automation service is assumed to use open source Appium and Selenium grids.
-The browsers mix of VMs and the devices are connected to commodity servers (Windows/Linux) and Mac hardware.
-The details can be found in the following sections for the interested reader.
+The browser VMs and devices are connected to commodity servers (Windows/Linux) and Mac hardware.

-To support a globally distributed application team, the scenario would be expanded to at a minimum of three digital labs, to cover Americas, Europe, and Asia for example.
-Note that in this scenario, each lab operation has been expanded to 24x7 to support the global nature of the distributed team needing access to the labs.
-This allows the teams to run nightly automated test outside of the normal 8-hour workday in each region to support a global enterprise.
+To support a global team, the scenario would be expanded to at least three digital labs, to cover Americas, Europe, and Asia for example.
+Note that in this scenario, each lab operation has been expanded to 24x7 to support the global nature of the distributed team.
+This allows the teams to run nightly automated tests outside of the normal 8-hour workday in each region to support a global enterprise.

 If you’re still considering building your own lab, continue reading through the next sections.
 To understand what the numbers are composed of and the assumptions behind them, let’s dive into the details.
 We’ll use the local app team as the reference to explore.